byakugan-1/byakugan.io/_posts/2025-03-12-gnupg-guide.md

 Verifying authenticity, on the other hand, ensures that the file indeed comes from the official developer and not an impostor.
 This is done by verifying a digital signature.
 This signature proves that the software was signed with the legitimate developer's private key.

-If these checks are not performed, there is a risk of installing malware that could contain modified code.
-This code could either steal information like your private keys or block access to your files.
-This type of attack is quite common, especially in the context of open-source software where counterfeit versions can be distributed.
+> If you skip these checks, you risk installing malware that can steal private keys or corrupt files — do not install until both authenticity and integrity are verified.
+{: .prompt-danger }

 To perform this verification, we will use two tools: hashing functions to verify integrity, and GnuPG, an open-source tool that implements the PGP protocol, to verify authenticity.